RPatriziDesign/STM32F769-DiscoProject01/README.md

 ----------------------------------------
  * Virtual Com Port UART1 for direct debug via USB ST-link connector.
 UART1 VCP_TX (PA9 ball E15), VCP_RX (PA10, ball D15)
  * UART 115200 8N1 interrupt mode Rx and Tx
- * Timer interrupt (should exist a timer tick each 1ms, if usable could be used)
+ * Timer interrupt (elementary unelegant blink led via dedicated task and os delay)
  * GPIO blink a led periodically each 1second.
 PIN PJ13 (ball B9) and PJ15 (ball M14); Note theese PIN seems to be shared with Vsync_freq2 and render_time2
  * GPIO read a push button to open a menu or other functions connected to actual visualization.
  * GPIO read an external _encoder_ and use in menu to increment or decrement visualized values.